Endaka

 Endaka (円高, lit. yen expensive) or Endaka Fukyo (円高不況, lit. yen expensive recession) is a state in which the value of the Japanese yen is high compared to other currencies.
 Since the economy of Japan is highly dependent on exports, this can cause Japan to fall into an economic recession.

-The opposite of endaka is en'yasu (円安, lit. yen inexpensive), where the yen is low relative to other currencies.
+The opposite of endaka is en'yasu (円安, lit. yen cheap), where the yen is low relative to other currencies.

 History

 Origins

 The origins of endaka began in 1971 with the Smithsonian Agreement.
 The term was coined with the first usage in 1985 during the Plaza Accord, in which the yen was revalued sharply overnight.
 However, its use in the context of recession was first used in 1992, when Japan's economy slowed down, and again in 1995, when the yen hit its then-postwar high of 79 to the dollar.

 Japan has struggled to keep its yen low to aid exporters.
 China, Singapore and Hong Kong typically have a target exchange rate, and they buy foreign currencies to maintain that target rate.
 However, China, like Japan, has begun to drive itself into a corner with its huge surpluses as well.

 After the severe housing crisis bubble burst in 1992, Japan's interest rates sank to near zero.
 Coupled with gigantic savings accumulated over decades from overseas surpluses, and soaring yen, Japan tried a number of measures to weaken its currency.
 First it began to buy up properties overseas, such as the Rockefeller Center in New York City in 1990, as well as investing in US corporate bonds.
 After huge property losses, it gave that up.
 Another was state intervention BOJ in foreign exchange reserves, which it ultimately gave up in 2004 after accumulating nearly a trillion dollars.
 Japan also invested directly in Fannie Mae and other mortgage bonds, holding close to a trillion dollars in those bonds.
 Yet another measure was to loan out hoards of money to US and European banks at zero percent rates, which began in earnest in 2004, also known as the massive carry trade (via yen-denominated bank loans to overseas investors).
 US and European banks then loaned this money out to home owners in America, as well as big property investors in the Middle East.
 This effectively kept the yen at 120 or weaker levels to the dollar.